angular/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-`SharedModule` exists to make commonly used components, directives and pipes available for use in the templates of components in many other modules.
+`SharedModule` exists to make commonly used components, directives, and pipes available for use in the templates of components in many other modules.

 </div>